Technical Terms & Definitions

 Natural Language Processing (NLP)

-Definition: A field of artificial intelligence that focuses on the interaction between computers and human language, enabling machines to understand, interpret, and generate human language.
+Definition: Natural Language Processing is a field of artificial intelligence that focuses on the interaction between computers and human language.
+NLP enables machines to understand, interpret, and generate human language in a way that is both meaningful and useful.
+This technology powers applications such as chatbots, language translation, sentiment analysis, and automated text summarization.

 Computer Vision

-Definition: A field of artificial intelligence that trains computers to interpret and understand visual information from the world, enabling machines to identify and process objects, faces, and scenes in images and videos.
+Definition: Computer Vision is a field of artificial intelligence that trains computers to interpret and understand visual information from the world.
+This technology enables machines to identify and process objects, faces, and scenes in images and videos.
+Computer vision applications include facial recognition, autonomous vehicles, medical image analysis, quality control in manufacturing, and augmented reality systems.

 Retrieval Augmented Generation (RAG)

-Definition: An AI architecture that combines large language models with external knowledge retrieval systems to provide more accurate, up-to-date, and contextually relevant responses.
+Definition: Retrieval Augmented Generation is an AI architecture that combines large language models with external knowledge retrieval systems to provide more accurate, up-to-date, and contextually relevant responses.
+RAG systems first retrieve relevant information from external sources, then use that information to generate more informed and accurate responses.
+This approach helps overcome the limitations of training data cutoff dates and improves the reliability of AI-generated content.

 Source: Meta AI Research